What is Medi-Lite?

 The questionnaire is completely free and has been created with the sole purpose of improving the knowledge of the general population and professionals on the role of the Mediterranean diet in public health.

 The Medi-Lite score consists of simple and quick questions that allow the user to determine the consumption, in terms of daily and/or weekly quantities, of 9 food groups that are present in the scientific studies that have investigated the association between adherence to the Mediterranean diet and health status.

 Who is it addressed to?

-The questionnaire can be carried out by all those who want to know what their degree of adherence to the Mediterranean diet, nutrition professionals (doctors, dieticians, biologists, etc.) who want to assess the food quality of their patients, but also anyone who independently wants to self-assess for their adherence to the Mediterranean style of food style
+The questionnaire can be used by all those who want to know their degree of adherence to the Mediterranean diet, and by the nutrition professionals (doctors, dieticians, biologists, etc.) who want to assess the quality of their patients’ diet.

 © Copyright 2018 University of Florence